will-huynh/Simple_GUI/README.md

 # Simple_GUI
-A very simple GUI for creating custom Python menus.
+A very simple GUI for creating a custom Python menu.